-- Plan: For a fixed number of events N{tot} we can simulate isotropic event distributions (null hypothesis) and their KS values (test statistic). - → Separation of KS for observed data from background distribution allows to estimate significance of an excess. - Similar to Wilks theorem the background distribution approaches a predictive asymptotic behaviour for large number of events, but we will not cover this here. - number of event pairs increases as simulation (10^4 samples)
+- Plan: For a fixed number of events N{tot} we can simulate isotropic event distributions (null hypothesis) and their KS values (test statistic). - → Separation of KS for observed data from background distribution allows to estimate significance of an excess. - number of event pairs increases as simulation (10^4 samples)